 Employers can allow time to carry over, but employees can still only earn/use 40 hours in the subsequent year.

-Payout of earned time upon employee termination is determined by your policy.**Update** As of April 7th, 2022, Maine law requires the payout of unused, accrued vacation time for employers with more than 10 employees.
+Payout of earned time upon employee termination is determined by your policy.**Update** As of April 7th, 2022, Maine law requires the payout of unused, accrued vacation time (only vacation time) for employers with more than 10 employees.
 Read more here.**

 If you front load the 40 hours, you may deduct un-earned hours from the employee with last paycheck (but you must have tracked earned time correctly).